 The information in this article applies to:

-Creating a Prow style roof in Home Designer is easy by properly defining the correct walls as High Shed/Gable.
-To begin, start with a basic plan, as in the image below.
+Creating a Prow style roof in Home Designer is easy by properly defining the correct walls as High Shed/Gable walls.
+To begin, start with a basic plan, such as the one shown in the image below.

 Once you have your new plan created, you are ready to start defining the walls to create a prow style roof.